mc0110/inetbox2mqtt/README.md

 </div>

+The LEDs are hardware-dependent and can be configured in ***tools.py***.

-GPIO12 indicates when the MQTT connection is up.
+'mqtt_led' indicates when the MQTT connection is up.

-GPIO14 indicates when the connection to the CPplus is established.
+'lin_led' indicates when the connection to the CPplus is established.

 The search for ***connection errors*** (e.g. missing LIN signal, swapping rx/tx, defective TJA 1020) can be very time-consuming and annoying.
-Therefore GPIO14 has been supplemented to the extent that the LED already flickers slightly when signals are registered on the port rx line (equivalent is tx-output on the TJA 1020).
+Therefore 'lin_led' has been supplemented to the extent that the LED already flickers slightly when signals are registered on the port rx line (equivalent is tx-output on the TJA 1020).
 This also happens before an ***CPplus INIT***, in other words a registration of the inetbox2mqtt at the CPplus has taken place.
 In this way, it can be detected very quickly whether there are connection problems on the rx line.
 If the INIT process has taken place, the LED lights up brightly.

 *Attention: The CPplus does not transmit continuously, therefore transmission pauses of 15-25s are normal.*